timmcginley/Agile/Projects/README.md

-# Projects 23
+# Projects 24

-Your agile prototype needs to be able to:
+Your agile prototype needs to be able to: take a building:

+* The designs from the Advanced Building Design Course (41936)
+* The model for the Skylab building on campus.

+This cuorse is different in that we start wiht teh design and then try and improvement it.

 * support each of the 3 futures (near, mid and far) for either the planet A or planet B scenario you defined in [A1](/Agile/Assignments/A1)